ludwigschubi/graphql-code-generator/website/docs/generated-config/typescript-apollo-angular.md

 It will generate a strongly typed Angular service for every defined query, mutation or subscription.
 The generated Angular services are ready to inject and use within your Angular component.

-It extends the basic TypeScript plugins: `@graphql-codegen/typescript`, `@graphql-codegen/typescript-operations` - and thus shares a similar configuration.
+It extends the basic TypeScript plugins: `webql-codegen-typescript`, `webql-codegen-typescript-operations` - and thus shares a similar configuration.

 To shed some more light regards this template, it's recommended to go through the this article: http://apollographql.com/docs/angular/basics/services.html , and to read the Code Generation with Apollo Angular: https://the-guild.dev/blog/apollo-angular-12